cs109group18/project/eda.md

 nav_include: 3
 ---

 This section describes the findings from the exploratory data analysis phase.
+The plots were generated prior to data imputation.

 ### Part 1.
 Examining Data Completeness by Year###